IMF urges Sri Lanka to raise taxes, devalue currency

 But the IMF noted the country's economic woes began pre-pandemic.

-Soon after taking office in November 2019, President Gotabaya Rajapaksa cut several taxes nearly in half, the IMF said, driving down government revenues and forcing it to borrow more.
+Soon after taking office in November 2019, President Gotabaya Rajapaksa cut several taxes nearly by half, the IMF said, driving down the government's revenues and forcing it to borrow more.

 Among recommendations to address the crisis was to raise income taxes and value-added tax, "complemented with revenue administration reform", the IMF said.